MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm/alm-connection.md

 ## Create the connection using a service principal

 Once you have shared the machine with the application user, create the connection.
 You need to create the connection as the service principal.
-Creating a connection as a service principal isnt supported by the Power Automate web portal.
-This is currently only supported by a direct call to the Web API.
+Creating a connection as a service principal isn't supported with the Power Automate web portal.
+This is currently only supported with a direct call to the Web API.

 ### Request an access token